logstream/puppet-kafka/README.md

 Puppet modules similar to this module:

-* [wikimedia/puppet-kafka](https://github.com/wikimedia/puppet-kafka) -- focuses on Debian as the target OS, and apparently also supports Kafka mirroring and jmxtrans monitoring
+* [wikimedia/puppet-kafka](https://github.com/wikimedia/puppet-kafka) -- focuses on Debian as the target OS, and apparently also supports Kafka mirroring and jmxtrans monitoring (the latter for sending JVM and Kafka broker metrics to tools such as Ganglia or Graphite)